wladerer/vasp-raman/README.md

-# NOT THE ORIGINAL REPO PLEASE CITE ALEXANDR and SHANNON
+# vasp_raman.py

 This is a forked version of this code.
-I have added modern logging, python3 syntax, and some more robust runtime features that will help the user debug.
+I have added modern logging, python3 syntax, and some more runtime features that will help the user debug.
 There are now external dependencies (`pymatgen` and `numpy`) but I assume this is only a minor issue to computational chemists at this point.

 ## Global variables